zktuong/dandelion/README.md

 ```

 ## Required database
 Last but not least, you will need download the database folder in this repository and place them somewhere accessible.
-The the igblast and germline database folders were originally sourced from immcantation's [docker image](https://hub.docker.com/r/kleinstein/immcantation) and the other two were curated by me.
-I've uploaded a compressed version in [here](database) or [here](https://github.com/zktuong/databases_for_vdj/raw/master/database.tar.gz) that you should be able to download easily.
+The the igblast and germline database folders were originally sourced from immcantation's [docker image](https://hub.docker.com/r/kleinstein/immcantation).
+I've uploaded a compressed version in [here](database) or [here](https://github.com/zktuong/databases_for_vdj/raw/master/database.tar.gz) which you should be able to download easily.
 Once you've unpacked the folders, export the the path to the database folders as environmental variables in your `~/.bash_profile` like below so that dandelion and the blast programs can access them properly.

 So for example, if I unpack into `~/Documents`
 ```bash